 - Use their name.
 First names are preferable unless you’re worried about appearing too informal.

 - Be personal.
-Include something about a past conversation or the service you provided them.
+Reference a past conversation, a detail you remember about them or the service you provided them.

 - Talk about the future.
-Make sure they know you look forward to helping them again.
+Make sure they know you look forward to the opportunity of helping them again.

 2) Be Personal

 Take the time to send a gift that highlights your attention to detail and personal connection.
 A great place to start is to think about past conversations and interactions.
 Have they mentioned a favorite sports team?
 Or maybe a go-to restaurant or coffee shop?
 A piece of merch with their team’s logo or a gift card for a restaurant they mentioned will impress them with your attention to detail.
 (This is one reason keeping detailed records in your CRM is so important!)

 You can even take it a step further and give them a personalized gift, like custom stationery or a coffee mug with their initials on it.
 The best customer gift ideas demonstrate how much you value the relationship.
 Get creative and the thought and effort will certainly be appreciated.

 3) Build a Gift Box

 The gift you send matters, but don’t underestimate the value of attractive, impressive or creative packaging to delight your recipients.
 You can go the DIY route and channel your inner Martha Stewart with a hand-built gift basket, or you can take advantage of the many services that do the work for you.